Let’s look into the story of the oldest watch in the world. It is a rather mysterious story and fun to read.

 A Swiss company called Global Invest Properties Holding AG seems to own the Peter Henlein brand name.
-Or at least they run the website (www.peterhenlein.de) on which is claimed Peter Henlein made the first portable watch in the world (Die erste tragbare Urh der Welt), in 1505.
+Or at least they have run the website (www.peterhenlein.de, which is not active anymore) on which is claimed Peter Henlein made the first portable watch in the world (Die erste tragbare Urh der Welt), in 1505.
 There is even a short clip of it.
 This watch is the Pomander Watch (or Bisamapfeluhr in German).
 It is a so called Nuremberg Egg.
 But a portable watch?
 Isn’t that the same as a portable mobile phone?

 A serious committee to research the oldest watch in the world